strlcat/ProvisionIRCd/README.md

 The server itself is quite capable of running on its own without services, provided there will be a network wide IRC operator who could manage user and channel modes.
-(which is possible thanks to rich ircop permissions separation) For example, a highly scripted eggdrop bot instance functioning like well-known CHANFIX.
+(which is possible thanks to rich ircop permissions separation)

+For example, a highly scripted eggdrop bot instance functioning like well-known CHANFIX.

-There is a plan to implement service
+There is a plan to implement some sort of _very simple_ services inside, for really lazy people like myself.
+(duh, I _hate_ how <b>complex</b> it was in 2007 to setup an UnrealIRCd 3.2 + Anope 1.6 and it is _still_ too complex
+to setup Anope 2.0x in 2024, come on, IRC is dying out, no?)

+Actually, part of CHANFIX functionality with completely different semantics is here already.

 ## Issue